 Hola!
 I’m Isabel Jalón Rojas.
-I’m a coastal physical oceanographer working at the Sino-Australian Research Center for Coastal Management, at UNSW Canberra (Australia).
-I will join the EPOC laboratory (France) soon as a CNRS tenured researcher.
+I’m a CNRS Research Scientist working on coastal physical oceanography at the EPOC laboratory (France).
 My research interests include estuarine and coastal hydrodynamics, morphodynamics and transport of sediments and microplastics.
 I am particularly interested in understanding how climate change and human interventions impact estuarine systems.
 My research involves numerical and semi-analytical modeling and observational studies.
 It is directed both to basic research questions and applied problems of societal concern, such as water quality.

 Once, in a workshop, I heard that the best way to describe yourself is by listing three things that you can’t stop doing.
 I liked the idea!
 These are my top three: